nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ### Layout Inheritance

 In Studio Designer, layouts mimic the doctype you inherit from.
-If your document type inherits from File for instance, you will have layouts that look just like a Web UI file instead of a generic one.
+If your document type inherits from File for instance, layouts will look just like a Web UI file instead of a generic one.

 We are taking advantage of this work to better manage how default document types are handled too: currently if you try to override a folderish document, the view layout does not allow to configure the columns to display.
 With that change you will get a view layout you can actually tweak, just like any other.